Money, money, money.

 As it happens, it’s not just a case of picking whichever life insurance provider is cheaper.

 So what else do you need to consider?

 If you’ve landed on this page, you either clicked out of curiosity or desperation.

 Either way, if you’re looking for guidance on choosing the best life insurance, you’ve come to the right place.

-Whether you’re a first-time buyer and you haven’t a clue where to start or a frazzled parent looking at cover to protect your nearest and dearest, everything you need to choose the perfect provider is right here.
+Whether you’re a first-time buyer without a clue where to start or a frazzled parent is looking at cover to protect your nearest and dearest, everything you need to choose the perfect provider is right here.

-If you’re considering buying life insurance cover, you’ve done some research on the web, and you’ve probably encountered some discussions about which insurer is the best.
+If you’re considering buying life insurance cover, you’ve done some web research and probably encountered some discussions about which insurer is the best.